aviral1900/Timathon/readme.md

 (link to be updated)

 If you want to run this project locally:
-> Create a folder named ubuntu in your home directory like this
+> Create a folder named ubuntu in your home directory like this.

 >   `~/ubuntu/` and clone this project at this location

 > Path should look like `~/ubuntu/Timathon` and change all paths inside app.py and AI/image_captioning/sample.py accordingly.

 > Install the dependencies from the requirements.txt along with (//pytorch command_to be filled//) Have fun :)